SimCopter: UFOs

-Controversy
+Easter egg

-The game gained controversy when it was discovered that designer Jacques Servin inserted an Easter egg that generated shirtless men in Speedo trunks who hugged and kissed each other and appear in great numbers on certain dates, such as Friday the 13th.
+The game gained controversy when it was discovered that the designer Jacques Servin inserted an Easter egg that generated shirtless men in Speedo trunks who hugged and kissed each other and appear in great numbers on certain dates, such as Friday the 13th.
 The egg was caught shortly after release and removed from future copies of the game.
 He cited his actions as a response to the intolerable working conditions he allegedly suffered at Maxis, particularly working 60-hour weeks and being denied time off.
 He also reported that he added the "studs", as he called them, after a heterosexual programmer programmed "bimbo" female characters into the game, and that he wanted to highlight the "implicit heterosexuality" of many games.
 Although he had initially planned for the characters to appear only occasionally, the random number generator he had created malfunctioned, leading them to appear frequently.
 Servin was fired as a result, with Maxis reporting that his dismissal was due only to his addition of unauthorized content.
 This caused a member of AIDS Coalition to Unleash Power (ACT UP), a gay AIDS organization, to call for a boycott of all of Maxis' products, a measure which Servin rejected.
 Some months later, a group named RTMark announced its existence and claimed responsibility for the Easter egg being inserted into the game, along with 16 other acts of "creative subversion."
 Servin stated that he had received a money order of $5,000 from RTMark for the prank.
 It was revealed later on that Servin was a cofounder of RTMark.

 Nintendo 64 version

 A Nintendo 64 version was announced by Maxis on May 22, 1997, a few weeks before E3 1997, where a playable prototype was presented.
 On October 9, 1997, Maxis announced that the game would instead be ported to 64DD peripheral, with an explicit intention of being a North American launch game for the platform, and with Electronic Arts being announced as its publisher; however, years later in an interview for the Video Game History Foundation, Akifumi “Aki” Kodama (president of Maxis K.K., developer of the conversion) and Jeffrey J. Feil (associated producer in SimCopter 64 for Electronic Arts, owners of Maxis) said they never saw a 64DD build, with the former also saying that interaction with other games was never implemented at any point.
 When asked about the 64DD in an issue of Nintendo Power from January 1998, Shigeru Miyamoto mentioned that the game would have an integration with Mario Artist and SimCity 64, in earlier interviews he also mentioned integration with SimCity 2000.
-The game was unofficially canceled on March 9, 1999 following the repeated delays of the peripheral.
+The game was unofficially canceled on March 9, 1999, following the repeated delays of the peripheral.

 There are at least two surviving prototypes of the port, one being the E3 1997 build, dated June 16, 1997; which was released by the Video Game History Foundation on November 14, 2022.
-The other prototype is dated December 26, 1997, and as of 2023 hasn't been publicly released.
+The other prototype is dated December 26, 1997, and as of 2024 hasn't been publicly released.